brunschgi/terrific-composer/README.md

 ### Clone the git Repository

 I highly recommend that you download the archive file version of Terrific Composer.
-But if you still want to use git, you are on your own.
+But if you want to use git, this is for you.

 Run the following commands: